KristianLyng/varnishfoo/chapter-1.rst

 quickly, but even with Varnish 4.1, the biggest issue with them were that they required source-compilation for use.
 That, however, is being fixed almost as I am writing this sentence.

+Varnish would not be where it is today without a large number of people and businesses.
+Varnish Software have contributed and continues to contribute numerous tools, vmods, and core features.
+Poul-Henning Kamp is still the gatekeeper of Varnish Cache code, for better or worse, and does the majority of the architectural work.
+Over the years, there have been too many companies and individuals involved to list them all in a book, so I will leave that to the official Varnish Cache project.

 Today, Varnish is used by too many sites to mention.
 From CDNs (plural), to tiny blogs and everything in-between.